sem CLI Reference#

 to create a one-off job that runs without being

 part of an existing pipeline.
-You will need to provide sem create -f
+You must provide sem create -f

 Jobs YAML Reference page.